Anti-Tip/IT_Certifications_Portfolio/README.md

 ---

-This repository will be continuously updated with new certificates.
+This repository will be updated with new certificates.

 ---

-### Highlighted Certificate

 ![Skillbox Python Developer Certificate](certs_by_year/25/skillbox_py_dev.png)